Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Introduction

 \section{Introduction}

 Imagine switching to a colleague's laptop and discovering the trackpad scrolls in the opposite direction.
 The screen moves \textit{against} your fingers instead of with them.
 Despite years of motor expertise, you are suddenly disoriented.
 Every instinctual swipe produces the wrong outcome.
 Trying harder does not help; you must override muscle memory.
-This scenario captures a core challenge in contextual reinforcement learning (RL): zero-shot adaptation can fail when context induces a discontinuous action sign-flip.
+This scenario captures a core challenge in contextual reinforcement learning (RL): zero-shot adaptation can fail when context induces discontinuous changes in action effects.

-This trackpad scenario is an instance of what we call \emph{actuator inversion}: the same action produces the opposite physical effect under a latent binary context.
-Formally, the resulting context-to-dynamics map is discontinuous.
-There is no valid interpolation between incompatible regimes: the correct policy under inversion is the sign-flip of the nominal one, while an ``averaged'' behavior is incoherent.
-Smooth inductive biases, such as context concatenation or Gaussian structure in latent context, can therefore blur distinct modes into an averaged representation.
+The trackpad scenario is an instance of what we call \emph{actuator inversion}, and serves as a minimal example of a broader problem: latent context can change the action-effect map discontinuously.
+The same difficulty arises in swapped control channels, coordinate remappings, gain changes, or sim-to-real actuator mismatches.
+In such settings, there may be no valid interpolation between incompatible control laws; an ``averaged'' behavior can be incoherent.
+Smooth inductive biases, such as context concatenation or Gaussian structure in latent context, can then blur distinct modes into an averaged representation.
 Standard domain randomization (DR) can similarly yield policies that compromise across regimes and degrade performance in both.
 These failures reflect structural mismatches between architectural inductive biases and the problem's inherent discontinuity.
 Zero-shot adaptation to such context shifts requires representing and executing multiplicative switching reliably.
 In practice, this is difficult when context is inferred from short, noisy windows, since small inference errors can trigger the wrong mode and yield unstable behavior.